somlus-savlev/gall-guide/overview.md

 ![Gall Diagram](gall_diagram.png)

 ## What Do I Need to Know?
 To write Gall programs, you need a decent understanding of Hoon.
 To write Gall programs that use Landscape, you need to know Javascript.
-For the JS part, we'll go over in a lot of detail, so that even if you haven't seen much React, you'll be able to follow along.
+For the JS part, we'll go over it in a lot of detail, so that even if you haven't seen much React, you'll be able to follow along.

 ## Creating a Real Application
 Over the course of the "Backend Foundation" series, we will create the backend for a group chat admin app, `picky` that allows monitoring and management of users in all chats you are an owner or admin of.
 In each lesson, the exercises will build on each other to progressively create the application.